robertpassmann/robertpassmann.github.io/_pages/talks.md

   - /talks.html
 ---

+- **On the Logical Instability of Mathematical Theories**, Bergen Logic Group Seminar, University of Bergen, 10 May 2022.
 - **On the logical structure of constructive set theories**, Logic4Peace, 23 April 2022.
 - **On the logical structure of constructive set theories**, Logic Seminar, Department of Philosophy, Peking University, 8 March 2022.
 - **Should Pluralists be Pluralists about Pluralism?**, British Logic Colloquium PhD Day, Durham University, 1 September 2021 ([conference](https://nedwontner.weebly.com/blcphd2021.html)).